A generalized tetrahedral property: Vertices and Slices of Cones

 \section{Vertices and Slices of Cones}

-In this section we study the tetrahedral property at vertices $o$ of Euclidean cones $K(X)$ over metric spaces $X$.
-In Example \ref{ex-conesModT} we see that if $\diam (X) \leq \pi/3$ then the $(C,\beta)$-tetrahedral property cannot be satisfied at $o$.
-In Lemma \ref{lem-slice-cone-tetra} we show that the slices of cones satisfying the $n$-dimensional tetrahedral property also satisfy the $n$-dimensional tetrahedral property.
-We finish the section with Example \ref{ex-projective} that show that the cone over the $2$-dimensional projective space satisfies the $3$-dimensional $(C,\beta)$-tetrahedral property.
-This then shows that the existence of topological singularities is not per se an obstruction.
-Note that with the usual round metric, $\diam (\mathbb{R}P^2)=\pi/2 > \pi/3$.
+In this section we study the tetrahedral property in Euclidean cones $K(X)$ over metric spaces $X$ and in Alexandrov spaces.
+In Example \ref{ex-conesModT} we see that if $\diam (X) \leq \pi/3$ then $K(X)$ cannot satisfy the $n$-dimensional $(C,\beta)$-tetrahedral property at its vertex, $o$, for any $n \geq 2$, $C$ and $\beta$.
+Furthermore, $K(X)$ cannot satisfy the $n$-dimensional $(C,\beta)$-integral tetrahedral property at $o$ for any $n \geq 2$, $C$ and $\beta \in (0, 1- \sqrt{2 (1-\cos(\diam(X) ))})$.
+From this we conclude in Corollary \ref{cor-AlexNoUnif} that Alexandrov spaces with nonnegative curvature do not satisfy a uniform tetrahedral property.